openedx-unsupported/devstack/docs/pycharm_integration.rst

 Then make two changes in PyCharm's preferences:

-1. Set "Tools -> Python Integrated Tools -> Default test runner" to "py.test".
+1. Set "Tools -> Python Integrated Tools -> Default test runner" to "pytest".

 2. In "Languages & Frameworks -> Django", uncheck "Enable Django Support".
    Starting in PyCharm 2017.3 (the EAP of which is already available), this